 Credit Karma reviews are submitted by members.
 User reviews can be a useful research tool when paired with expert reviews from J.D.
 Power and other third-party organizations.

-As for American Express, its most popular credit cards among Credit Karma users include The Amex EveryDay® Credit Card from American Express, Blue Cash Everyday® Card from American Express and Premier Rewards Gold Card from American Express.
+As for American Express, its most popular credit cards among Credit Karma users include The Amex EveryDay® Credit Card from American Express, Blue Cash Everyday® Card from American Express and American Express® Gold Card.

 Capital One’s most popular credit cards with Credit Karma users include Capital One® QuicksilverOne® Cash Rewards Credit Card and Capital One® VentureOne® Rewards Credit Card.